+With regard to this paragraph 2 and in conjunction with Section 5.5 of the Master Agreement, if EPMI is the Defaulting Party and if EPMI disputes Black Hill’s calculation of the Termination Payment, EPMI shall have the right to contest the calculation as set forth in Section 5.5 but if Black Hills calculates that the Termination Payment is due from EPMI, EPMI shall transfer Performance Assurance to Black Hills in an amount equal to the amount by which the Termination Payment exceeds the disputed Escrowed Funds.

 Notwithstanding this Section 2, if at any time Black Hills becomes Bankrupt (as such term is defined in Section 1.3 of the Master Agreement), EPMI shall have the right, upon notice to Black Hills and the Escrow Agent, to immediately have the Escrow Agent disburse to EPMI all the Escrowed Funds then held by the Escrow Agent.

 Termination of the Escrow Agreement after September 20, 2001.
 Unless the Escrowed Funds are required to be held by the Escrowed Agent pursuant to Section 2 above or are otherwise required to be disbursed pursuant to Section 1 and/or 2 above, all funds remaining in the Escrowed Account after September 20, 2001, shall be automatically disbursed to Black Hills and the Escrow Agreement shall thereafter be terminated and EPMI shall be obligated to make payments otherwise required under the Master Agreement directly to Black Hills.